 What are the consequences of a missed test?
 What are the implications of a positive test?

-These questions will vary based on personal preference and the parent’s alleged substance abuse.
+These questions will vary based on personal preference and the parent’s alleged alcohol abuse.
 However, the Soberlink Best Practices guide offers potential solutions, including:

 - Positive test: Like a missed test, a positive test can be seen as an opportunity to reevaluate parenting for that day, request additional testing, or reduce or eliminate parenting time in the worst-case scenario.
 The most beneficial response for the child may be an adjustment to the parenting plan that is appropriate for the situation.

-- Phase 1: Visitation for several hours of the day with Soberlink in place
+- Phase 1: Visitation for several hours of the day with Soberlink alcohol monitoring in place

 - Phase 2: More time allotted with the children if there is evidence of alcohol abstinence during parenting time.
 May include a possible overnight.